cozlind/page/_posts/2017-03-11-gpu-marching-cubes.md

 ![](/assets/img/gpumc/3.jpg)

-For accomplishing this, I practised my directx programming for more than 1 month.
+For accomplishing this, I practiced my DirectX programming for more than 1 month.
 By following the [GPU Gems 3 Chapter 1](https://developer.nvidia.com/gpugems/GPUGems3/gpugems3_ch01.html), it finally worked.